-The Kenton County Police Department is not currently accepting applications.
+The Kenton County Police Department is currently accepting applications to create a Lateral Eligibility List.
+Learn more and apply here.

 The Kenton County Police Department recruits men and women of high integrity to carry out our mission to provide top-notch public safety services to the citizens of Kenton County.
 We offer the exciting opportunity to patrol a large area encompassing urban, suburban, and rural communities, each with their own unique needs.